MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-support-license.md

 #### For Microsoft Defender for Endpoint on macOS having been offboarded

-When the offboarding script is executed on the macOS, it saves a file in /Library/Application Support/Microsoft/Defender/ and it's named com.microsoft.wdav.atp.offboarding.plist.
+When the offboarding script is executed on the macOS, it saves a file in `/Library/Application Support/Microsoft/Defender/` and it's named `com.microsoft.wdav.atp.offboarding.plist`.

 If the file exists, it will prevent the macOS from being onboarded again.
 Delete the **com.microsoft.wdav.atp.offboarding.plist** running the onboarding script again.